wp-plugins/islam-companion/README.txt

 1. Screenshot displaying quranic verse at top of the admin area

-2. Screenshot display option for changing language and narrator of quranic verse
+2. Screenshot displaying option for changing language and narrator of quranic verse